paulbrom/hmr-redux-mapper/docs/Mapper_Tool_Options.md

 |:------:|:---------:|
 |yes     |-d         |

-`disableCache` is used to disable the internal file caching used in the redux mapper tool.
+`disableCache` is used to disable the internal file caching used in the redux-mapper tool.
 Disabling this cache will cause the mapper tool to take much longer to execute.
-This option is useful for debugging the redux mapper tool itself and should not need to be specified in an integration.
+This option is useful for debugging the redux-mapper tool itself and should not need to be specified in an integration.

 ---